 And then, it was time to visit colleges.
 I had my heart set on NYU since that fateful day in New York City so many days ago, so off my mother and I went to the Tisch School of Arts before the summer going into senior year.
 I sat in an all-white, clinical room with a very small group of people my age, my mother and I both realizing too fast we didn’t belong.
 The teenagers and the parents flanking them here were rich.
 They dressed smartly.
 They wore a lot of makeup and had perfect straight hair and smelled too clean.
 They carried fancy folios with fancy paper written in fancy font that listed their many accolades.
 Traveling improv troupes!
 Classically trained opera!
 Children on soaps!
 Ballet since babies!
 Commercials for christ’s sake!
 They oozed fake earnestness when the staunch, slick-bunned Devil Wears Prada department head gave us judgmental stares, barking at us that we wouldn’t be famous and that this cutthroat program demanded our bodies and minds seven days a week in the studio to perfect our craft.
 I felt a lump in my throat when we left.
 There was a big, bad world outside of just *ME*, only this time that scared the hell out of me instead of pissed me off.
 Why the hell did I think *I* would ever be a famous actress, let alone get into a prestigious school like this?

 Senior year arrived, and my extremely minor role in my final high school production of Crazy For You (and the fact that I had already secured acceptance into the University of the Arts…with a writing major nonetheless) was fodder for a give-no-fucks phase I felt I had earned: skipping Spanish class to “work on the flyers,” sneaking out the back door during lunch and not returning to “gather antiques for the scenery,” lazily rehearsing lyrics and dance moves to songs I didn’t even remember the second I was finished with them.
 I cared so little that year, I couldn’t have even told you the characters’ names or even the vaguest plot synopsis.
-The night before opening day, my costars and I slumped over my living room furniture, convincing ourselves it would be a disaster since everyone but Colin (the lead, of course) didn’t have their shit together.
+The night before opening day, my costars and I were slumped over my living room furniture, convincing ourselves it would be a disaster since everyone but Colin (the lead, of course) didn’t have their shit together.
 Truthfully, we were jealous of Kylie and Alyssa and Grace and all the young freshmen and sophomores who infiltrated our turf with better roles and prettier costumes.
 We were all highschoolers, and yet, fresh, new faces were still preferable to the old senior hags.
 In any event, we were grateful some good talent was replacing us and thankful four years of rehearsals and Capezios and warm-ups and green rooms were all finally coming to an end…but maybe a little bit heartbroken over it, too.

 I often wonder what happened to that main guy from Servant.
 Did he go on to do great things?
 My cynicism leads me to believe he most likely ended up staying in Scranton, getting married, having kids, and shining as the star salesman at Wyoming Valley Motors (🎵 Makin’ good deals, makin’ good friends🎵), his coworkers laughing at his jokes by the water cooler the closest thing he’d get to being center stage.
 But that’s depressing even by my jaded standards, so I’ll give him the benefit of the doubt and say he probably did what most non-athletic, artistically-inclined, mathematically-declined highschoolers did: pick some form of art or media as their college major, attend an overpriced art school, realize your small bit of innate talent means shit amidst the hundreds of stage mom-raised Lena Dunhams, and finally, mournfully, settle on any job that pays.
 If you were an acteur, you’d use your people skills to charm clients at an advertising firm.
 If you were a photographer – social media travel influencer on Instagram at best, local wedding photographer at worst.
 For the painters and sculptors, you would probably live up to the age-old adage of “Those who cannot do, teach.”